 One of the features of saltwater trolling for fish is that often all eyes are looking aft, particularly when a fish is on.
 Remember to keep a lookout at all times - it's a legal requirement when inshore fishing, offshore fishing, or on your way to or from the fishing grounds.

-So if you're a boat owner and haven't yet done so, please at least get a good book on the subject (the one on the right by Andrew Simpson takes some beating) and consider attending one of the power-boat courses run by The RYA (www.rya.org.uk).
+So if you're a boat owner and haven't yet done so, please at least get a good book on the subject (the one shown here takes some beating) and consider attending one of the power-boat courses run by The RYA (www.rya.org.uk).

 Apart from any personal considerations, you owe it to your crew.